Take a deep dive into the ins-and-outs of our internship program so you’ll know what to expect!

 - Have access to reliable transportation, a valid driver’s license, and car insurance

-- Have the availability to work at least two hours between the hours of 2:30-7:00 pm, three days per week (M-F) OR two days (M-F) and at least one weekend day.
+- Have the availability to work at least three hours between the hours of 2:30-7:00 pm, three days per week (M-F) OR two days (M-F) and at least one weekend day.

 - Have access to the internet at home, and a computer or tablet with a webcam (needed for training purposes)